iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Buggy and annoying.
 The "checking exposures" notification will pop up on top of literally everything else even though a background process running is my lowest priority unless I've actually been exposed.
 And sometimes it gets stuck in a loop causing it to pop up over and over for a period of about 5 minutes.
 And during that 5 minutes, the app itself won't even open - it gets stuck on the splash screen.<br> :date: __2021-01-18 15:47:24__

 > Tells me I need to authorize covid exposure notifications in settings but settings won't allow me to authorize them until the app is finished downloading<br> :date: __2021-01-17 18:33:05__

-> Useless, as no one in the US will self report having COVID-19.
-I installed and absolutely nothing ever happened, even when my close contact colleague got the virus, and was out for weeks.<br> :date: __2021-01-16 19:58:50__

-> This app is pretty much useless!
-I got COVID last week from an unknown exposure and didn't get any app exposure notifications.
-After my test came back positive, I had to ask the MN Department of Health for the app code 3 times!
-After I entered the code, my husband didn't get an exposure notification until 8 hours later - after he touched the "Check for exposures" button while sitting next to me.
-The app said he was potentially exposed within the last 2 days.
-I've been contagious for at least 7.<br> :date: __2021-01-15 23:53:44__

-> As others have stated, I have my doubts about the effectiveness of the app.
-I'm sure it uploads all kinds of information about you to some database somewhere, but It does not seem to provide any meaningful information to back to the user.
-Over New Years I went to Las Vegas.
-I got on a plane, spent 5 days in a casino/hotel, got back on a plane and came home.
-The app shows no exposures?
-I find this hard to believe.<br> :date: __2021-01-15 15:16:52__